-Customers purchasing Pressure Treated Lumber should expect to save money, but they should also expect to see increased levels of splitting, cracking, twisting and cupping.
+This chemical treatment is not meant to hold colour (it's not a stain) and, while customers should expect to save money, they should also expect to see greatly increased levels of splitting, cracking, twisting and/or cupping.

 7. Do you recommend staining?

-Although Western Red Cedar will weather over time to a silver gray color that might be appealing from an architectural perspective, we believe that applying some kind of protective finish provides the best results both from an aesthetic and performance point of view.
+YES.
+Although Western Red Cedar will weather over time to a silver gray color that might be appealing for some, we believe that applying some kind of protective finish provides the best long-term results both from an aesthetic and performance point of view.

 For Pressure Treated Lumber effective water repellants will retard the impact of moisture in the wood and, thereby, help reduce splitting, cracking and twisting that is common with these types of wood.